university-of-york/research-it-documentation/docs/source/applications/mathematica.rst

 Use the ``salloc`` command to request some resources on Viking for example:

 .. code-block:: console
-    :caption: this describes one node, one task, eight CPU cores, 16G or memory for two hours
+    :caption: this describes one node, one task, eight CPU cores, 16G of memory for two hours

     $ salloc --nodes=1 --ntasks=1 --cpus-per-task=8 --mem=16g --time=2:0:0